 From my perspective, we are the middle children of history.
 In the midst of a great expansion of human consciousness.
 Awakening from the illusion of separation and learning to make the shift from a long history dominated by a consciousness of separation to that of oneness.
 The back and forth of forgetting and remembering is all a part of this time and our journey.
 We forget who we are and where we come from and then at some point in our lives, we have our “spiritual birth” and wake up.
 We remember and we forget, we remember and we forget… and back and forth we go.

 “All spiritual practices are illusions, created by illusionist to escape the illusion.” – Ram Dass

 The role of a spiritual practice is to help us to remember, over and over again.
 It can be any type of “spirit ritual” that brings us back home, to the heart space, beyond separation, to remember and to experience our oneness with all of life once again.
 Day by day, moment by moment, we crystallize this evolving consciousness in our minds and hearts.

 Like removing the clay covering the golden buddha, a daily spiritual practice such as yoga and meditation, can polish the lens of our perception.
 A few minutes each morning can have a big impact on keeping our minds clear of the debris.
-For this reason, we invite you to adopt some sort of regular practice after the ayahuasca experience.
+For this reason, we invite you to adopt some sort of regular practice or sadhana after the ayahuasca experience.
 Simply lighting a candle on your altar, sitting in meditation, watching your thoughts, breathing into your heart, will help you to stay centered and mindful in the calm seas or through the turbulent storms of your life.